uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/3-file-system.md

 |`cd ..`|Move up/back one directory.|
 |`cd`| Move to your home directory.|

 How can we move around in the file system?
-If we were using a graphical system, we would double click on folders and occasionally click the “back” arrow.
+If we were using a graphical system, we would double click on folders and occasionally click the "back" arrow.
 In order to change directories in the terminal, we use `cd` (change directory) followed by the name of the destination directory.
 (A note about notation: we will use text inside angle brackets, such as `<path-name>` as a place holder.
 The text informally describes the type of value that should be supplied.
 In the case of `<path-name>`, the desired value is the path-name for a file.
 More about path-names later.)
-For example if we want to change to the `Desktop` directory, we type the following in the terminal:
+For example, if we want to change to the `Desktop` directory, we type the following in the terminal:

 ```bash
 cd Desktop
 ```

-Here is an example of changing to the desktop directory in the terminal.
+Here is an example of changing to the `Desktop` directory in the terminal.
 We use `pwd` and `ls` to verify where we are and where we can go:

 ```bash
 username@computer:~$ pwd